Frequently Asked Questions

 You can receive your ballot at an address other than the address where you live, such as a PO box, another Colorado address, or an out-of-state address.
 Simply update your voter registration to indicate the address you would like your ballot to be mailed to.

-All ballots must be received by the County Clerk by 7:00 PM on Election Day: Tuesday, March 5, 2024.
+All ballots must be received by 7:00 PM on Election Day: Tuesday, November 5.
 Postmarks DO NOT count.

 Several Colorado cities and two counties have implemented ranked choice voting for some elections.